You Want NovelPath, and This is How I Know…

 Are you excited?
 Can you see the future we could have?

 Do you feel like a fairygodmarketer may finally be on the horizon?
-If so, please cast of vote of support for the effort on Patreon, or with a direct donation of whatever you want to Kelly McClymer Books.
+If so, please cast of vote of support for the effort with a direct donation of whatever you want to Kelly McClymer Books.

 Are you unsure this future is possible?